digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

 And indeed we see the earlier game offered by Alice is accepted.

-## 17. Alice plays against Bob for a while
+## 18. As Alice, play against Bob for a while

     Alice> move 2 1 1
     Match-2: Bob has played a move [???]